Careers & Internships

 For Undergraduate students and Alumni with at least a BA:

-• Bienecke Scholarship Program for Graduate Studies is for college juniors of exceptional ability and achievement to receive $34,000 for graduate school in the arts, humanities, or social sciences.
-UW Deadline in January.
+• Bienecke Scholarship Program for Graduate Studies is for college juniors of exceptional ability and achievement to receive up to $35,000 for graduate school in the arts, humanities, or social sciences.
+Check the UW Office of Merit Scholarships, Fellowships & Awards page for deadlines.

 • Carnegie Junior Fellows Program matches fellows with senior associates- academics, former government officials, lawyers, and journalists from around the world- to work on a variety of international affairs issues in DC.
-UW deadline in November.
+Check the UW Office of Merit Scholarships, Fellowships & Awards page for deadlines.

 • The Christianson Grant is awarded to individuals aged 18-28 who have arranged their own work abroad programs.
 Proposed programs must be at least 6 months in length and emphasize a work component.
 Application deadlines in March, July & October.

 • Fulbright Program funds a year abroad for individually designed study/research projects or an English Teaching Assistantship.
-UW deadline in September.
+Check the UW Office of Merit Scholarships, Fellowships & Awards page for deadlines.
 US Citizens Only.
 (International students interested in the Fulbright Program must apply through the binational Fulbright Commissions/Foundations or U.S. Embassies.)

 • National Bureau of Asian Research (NBR) Next Generation Fellowship is a year-long fellowship at NBR’s headquarters in Seattle.
 Fellows will collaborate with leading scholars to conduct independent research and participate in the briefing of research findings to the policymaking community in Washington, D.C.

 • Rangel International Affairs Fellowship aims to attract and prepare outstanding young people for careers in the Foreign Service.
-Each year, the Rangel Program selects 20 fellows (from about 200 applicants) and helps support them through two years of graduate study, internships and professional development activities, and entry into the Foreign Service.
-Application deadlines in January.
+Each year, the Rangel Program selects 45 fellows and helps support them through two years of graduate study, internships and professional development activities, and entry into the Foreign Service.
+Application deadlines in September.
 US Citizens Only.

 • The Herbert Scoville Jr. Peace Fellowship Program invites college graduates (and those who will have graduated by the start of the program) to apply for full-time, six-to-nine month fellowships in Washington, DC.
 Outstanding individuals will be selected to work with nonprofit, public-interest organizations addressing peace and security issues.
 Application deadlines in October.